Install the hot-swap power supply

 Ensure that the two power supplies installed on the server have the same wattage.

-- Note the orientation of the hot-swap power supply; then, slide it into the chassis until it snaps into position.Figure 2.
-Hot-swap power supply installation
+- Note the orientation of the hot-swap power supply, and then slide it into the chassis until it snaps into place.Figure 3.
+Installing a hot-swap power supply

 Connect the power cable to the power supply and a properly grounded electrical outlet.

 If the server is powered off, power on the server.
 Ensure that both the power input LED and the power output LED on the power supply are lit, indicating that the power supply is operating properly.

 Complete the parts replacement.
 See Complete the parts replacement.